 Court of Protection and Medical Treatment

-Nyasha has appeared in the Court of Protection on both the health and welfare and property and affairs pathways.
+Nyasha appears regularly in the Court of Protection on both the Health and Welfare and Property and Affairs pathways.
 Nyasha is a regular contributor to the 39 Essex Mental Capacity Report.
+Nyasha acts for a range of parties in Court of Protection cases including the Official Solicitor including in complex cases concerning deprivation of liberty, forced marriage, coercion and control, mental health and learning disabilities.

 Inquiries and Investigations